 • Multi-Variable » Multi-Outcome: All of our exhibits have a way to input different variables.
 When you start with offering different variables the result is different or Multi-Outcome.
 This also allows the user to define their own objectives and thus choose their variables depending on their desired outcome.

-• Increase dwell time: At ASTC in 2013 we attended a talk about how privacy leads to further exploration.
+• Increased Dwell Time: At ASTC in 2013, we attended a session about how privacy leads to further exploration.
 The idea is that, when on public display, people tend to become shy from fear of looking “foolish” when approaching an exhibit for the first time.
 Our wall system offers a small increase in privacy that allows users to explore freely without feeling like they are being observed.